HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   )
 }}

-The largest player on the online tracking market is definitely Google, with eight of its tracking domains present in the top 10 trackers and prevalent on at least 70% of websites.
-Following are Facebook and Cloudflare.
+The largest player on the online tracking market is without doubt Google, with eight of its tracking domains present in the top 10 trackers and prevalent on at least 70% of websites.
+They are followed are Facebook and Cloudflare–though the latter is probably more reflective of the popularity of them as a hosting site.

 WhoTracksMe's tracker list also defines categories that the trackers belong to.
 The following figure shows the distribution of the different categories for the 100 largest trackers.